 Mr. Harris explains that Mr. Sullivan ignored two facts in claiming that it was “spurious for shippers to seek to avoid the demand cost risks inherent in the traditional recourse rate structure by agreeing to pay the volumetric rate if and when the gas flows.”
 First, Mr. Harris states that Mr. Sullivan is wrong in stating that the shipper could have cancelled with 2 hours notice and “not paid any additional demand charges to Transwestern” because to cancel the contract, notice of cancellation had to be provided “at least 2 hours prior to the nomination deadline. . . .” and because of the timing of the nomination deadline, Richardson and Sempra would have paid additional demand charges for at least one day.
 (Pages 9-10) Second, Mr. Harris states that Mr. Sullivan ignores the fact that cancellation of the contract to avoid demand charges under the recourse rate has far different consequences than not flowing gas under an index-based volumetric rate.
 (Page 10) He explains that if the shipper cancels the contract, the capacity is re-posted and the shipper will not obtain the capacity for the rest of the month if another shipper submits a bid at the recourse rate or at a negotiated rate above the recourse rate and wins the lottery.
-If the shipper was attempting to serve a market for the whole month, it would not be able to do so and, therefore, cancelling a recourse rate contract has a significant potential opportunity cost.
-(Page 10) Mr. Harris states that, in contrast to canceling the contract to avoid demand charges and potentially taking itself out of the market for the rest of the month, a shipper under an index-based volumetric rate is in the market every day of the month; if for some reason gas does not flow, it does not pay anything; and, therefore, there is no opportunity cost to getting out of the market for a day or series of days under a volumetric negotiated rate contract.
+If the shipper was attempting to serve a market for the whole month, it would not be able to do so and, therefore, canceling a recourse rate contract has a significant potential opportunity cost.
+(Page 10) Mr. Harris states that, in contrast to canceling the contract to avoid demand charges and potentially taking itself out of the market for the rest of the month, a shipper under an index-based volumetric rate is in the market every day of the month; if for some reason gas does not flow, it does not pay anything; and, therefore, there is no opportunity cost to being out of the market for a day or series of days under a volumetric negotiated rate contract.
 (Pages 10-11)

 Mr. Harris states that he agrees with Mr. Sullivan’s statement (at 11) that “[w]hen capacity is posted on the web site, shippers on Transwestern know how much capacity is available at the recourse rate;” the undisputed fact is that the capacity at issue was posted on Transwestern’s web site; and accordingly, as stated by Mr. Sullivan, shippers know that such capacity is available at the recourse rate.
 (Page 11)